terryinfcco/class_notes/docs/django/Codemy_Simple_Blog/Codemy_Simple_Blog_Video_01.md

     path('', views.home, name="home"),
 ]
 ```

+## Create First View Using an HTML Template

 - In theblog/views.py create a function to define the home page.
 ``` python
 from django.shortcuts import render